ScorpionesLabs/DVS/Readme.md

 * Examples:

   1. Checks for DCOM access,
-        In case the principal-identity doesn't have the necessary permissions or the DCOM feature is disabled, the tool will enable the DCOM feature, grant access, Interact with `MMC20.Application` (ProgID) object through the IP range: `10.211.55.1/24` using current logged-on user session and Execute the following commands:
+        In case the principal-identity doesn't have the necessary permissions or the DCOM feature is disabled, the tool will enable the DCOM feature, grant access, Interact with `MMC20.Application` (ProgID) object through the range: `10.211.55.1/24` using current logged-on user session and Execute the following commands:
         1. Executes `cmd.exe /c calc` command
         2. Set `Frame.Top` attribute to `1`
         Finally, revert the machine to the same state as before the attack.